anujga/dstk/docs/on-k8s/move.md

   dstPod: starting
 ```

-Once the state is loaded (by interacting with pod), Assignment Reconciler would update the status of new pod as follower.
+Once the state is loaded, Assignment Reconciler would update the status of new pod as follower.
 ```yaml
 status:
   srcPod: primary